Marketing Maturity: Breaking silos

 When we talk about maturity, many people think of the personal evolution that everyone goes through during adolescence.
 But this concept is just as important in the world of marketing.
 In this blog, we’ll explore the three distinct levels of marketing maturity we regularly observe among our customers.

-Before diving into these levels, let’s recall the Larousse definition of marketing itself: “All actions whose purpose is to know, anticipate and, possibly, stimulate consumer needs for goods and services, and to adapt production and marketing to the needs thus specified.
+Before exploring these levels, let’s recall Larousse’s definition of marketing: “All actions whose purpose is to know, anticipate and, possibly, stimulate consumer needs for goods and services, and to adapt production and marketing to the needs thus specified.

 Understanding where you stand can help you take the next step toward growth and profitability.